 Bindweed vines usually have showy flowers with triangular outline leaves.
 Hedge Bindweed is a native perennial vine that can be partially erect but needs to climb on something as the vine can grow to ten feet.
 Stems will be green to reddish-green and either angled or ridged.
 This vine, like all true bindweeds, twines counterclockwise.

 The leaves are triangular, half again as long as broad, with a pair of auricles at the base which can often form an arrowhead shape or a rounded-off base to the leaf.
-The leaf stalk is half as long as the mid-leaf vein or longer.
+The leaf stalk is at least half as long as the mid-leaf vein or longer.
 Slightly different forms of leaf will be found on the same plant.

 The inflorescence is a slender flowering stalk, rising from a leaf axil, carrying usually only one bud.
 These can occur at several places along the stem.

 Each flower has a funnel shaped white corolla (can be pinkish or with a pink tinge as photo below shows), formed by 5 united shallow lobes.
 The lobe edges are a bit ragged and flare outward making the open flower a trumpet shape, 2-1/2 to 3 inches wide and 1-1/2- to 2-3/4 inches long.
 The inside base of the corolla has a yellow throat and deep inside are the 5 stamens and the pistil with a divided white style.
 The stamens are tightly appressed around the style.
-The calyx at the base of the flower is much smaller, has 5 sepals of about equal size and with 2 large green bracts at the base of the calyx that hide the sepals and sort of form a cup.
+The calyx at the base of the flower is much smaller, has 5 sepals of about equal size; there are 2 large green bracts at the base of the calyx that hide the sepals from two sides and sort of form a cup.
 This is a distinguishing characteristic of the genus.

 Seeds are brown and ovate shape about 5 mm across.